jdanielmourao/obsidian-sanctum/README.md

 If you encounter an issue, or would like to contribute to this theme, don't hesitate to submit an issue or raise a PR.
 You can also message me on [Discord](https://discord.com/invite/veuWUTm) @jdaniel or on the [Obsidian Forums](https://forum.obsidian.md/u/jdanielmourao/summary).

 ## Disclaimer
 The following theme significantly alters Obsidian's original css, and so is prone to breaking upon new Obsidian updates, as well as being incompatible with custom css snippets.
-It is also in a very early stage of development (especially mobile support), and so quick and sometimes drastic changes may be expected in the near future.
-Any and every piece of feedback is appreciated.
-Do keep in mind that, ultimately, the author's vision for this theme takes precedence.
-More intuitive customization options will be available in the future.
+It is also in a very early stage of development, and so quick and sometimes drastic changes may be expected in the near future.
+Having said that, any and every piece of feedback is appreciated!
+More customization options will be available in the future.